The Top 12 Marketing Agency Industry Trends | 2024 Benchmarks Report

 Aside from the economy, 38% of agencies expressed concern about changing Google algorithms and residual effects on SERP positions.
 Over the past year, there’s been the emergence of generative AI for search, the official phasing out of Universal Analytics, and continuous adaptation to GA4.

 Interestingly, despite the exponential increase in AI usage from last year to this year, the rise of AI only ranks as the fourth most pressing concern today.
-While worries about job redundancy are likely something you’ve addressed with your own staff, it seems that some of the panic has worn off in 2024.
+While worries about marketing agency job redundancy are likely something you’ve addressed with your own staff, it seems that some of the panic has worn off in 2024.

 To summarize, there have been many changes in a relatively short time.
 While some fluctuations are expected, this doesn’t change the fact that clients still have goals to meet.